SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

    they deal with collision.

    In Open Hashing, we have an array, with each item is a linked list that is used to store entries that have the same hash value (collision).
+Store all elements with hash collisions in a secondary data structure (linked list, BST, etc.)

    > This is how `HashMap` works
    >